 This is a bet where you don’t bet on a specific outcome of a game but you bet AGAINST it.
 To be exact, in this scenario you will hold the position of a book-maker.
-If you’re not happy with an odd offered, you can offer a bet to other users and you decide at what odd you want to do so.
+If you’re not happy with the odds offered, you can propose a bet to other users, and you decide at what odds you want to do so.

-Here in figure 3 you see how you set the odd you want to offer and also the maximum amount a so called Backer (your counterpart who buys your bet) can bet.
+Here in Figure 3, you see how you set the odds you want to offer and also the maximum amount a so called Backer (your counterpart who buys your bet) can bet.

 figure 4: see how it works placing a lay bet against ManU